cocomelonc/aiya_mmd_book/15-android-final.md

 **IPStorm** - [apk.ipstorm](https://malpedia.caad.fkie.fraunhofer.de/details/apk.ipstorm) - is a sophisticated malware family that evolved from targeting Windows systems to infecting a wide range of devices, including Android, Linux, and macOS.
 It is primarily used to create a botnet by exploiting exposed services and weak credentials.

 **CraxsRAT** - [apk.craxs_rat](https://malpedia.caad.fkie.fraunhofer.de/details/apk.craxs_rat) - is a sophisticated Android Remote Access Trojan (RAT) developed by a Syrian threat actor known as EVLF DEV.
 This malware-as-a-service (MaaS) has been sold to over 100 cybercriminals worldwide, enabling them to remotely control infected Android devices and exfiltrate sensitive data.

+### conclusion

+As you can see, the evolution of Android malware, especially RATs, demonstrates the increasing sophistication of mobile threats.
+While early Android malware was limited to relatively simple adware and SMS Trojans, modern threats like RATs provide attackers with full control over a compromised device.